-Course Course Name No. of Course
+Course Code Course Name No. of Credits Course Weighting

-Code Credits Weighting
+Coue Creans weighting

 MGMT Corporate Environment 4 70% Exam

 6115 and Strategy 30% Coursework

 MGMT Research Project 1 100%

 6010 -

 ACCT6101 - Accounting Research & Related Theory

 The course seeks to develop and transmit knowledge about research methodologies for postgraduate study in the social sciences and related disciplines, and to encourage critical thinking as a foundation for subsequent study, employment, and personal development.
 Specific competencies to be developed include quantitative, problem-solving, written and oral communication, information technology, and lifelong learning skills.
 The course is designed to introduce students to the elements of social research, both quantitative and qualitative, and demonstrate its relevance to the business community.